Last updated August 3, 2018

 such as embassies, military bases, and international organizations; goods and services acquired

-from the host economy by diplomats, consular staff, and military personnel located abroad
+from the host economy by diplomats, consular staff, and military personnel located abroad and

-services categories when source data permit.
+categories when source data permit.

 Goods (BOP basis) and services by country and area